You can motivate and engage your team

 You know employee engagement is vital to the success of your team.
 Research has definitely proven employees are more productive and are more likely to expend discretionary effort when they are engaged with your business.
 It’s imperative you motivate and engage your team.

-If you don’t take steps to create an environment where your employees are more motivated and engaged, you will be missing a vital competitive advantage.
+If you don’t take steps to create an environment where you motivate and engage your employees, you will be missing a vital competitive advantage.
 So make 2016 the year you make a real difference, by instigating each of these practical and effective strategies to create your dream team.

 1 – Check Out Your One On One Time

-Today, make sure every individual has regular one-on-one time with their manager and allocate space in the meeting for their suggestions, ideas, problems and issues as well as talking about performance issues and work.
+Today, to motivate and engage your team, make sure every individual has regular one-on-one time with their manager and allocate space in the meeting for their suggestions, ideas, problems and issues as well as talking about performance issues and work.

 2 – Find Out What Gives Them a Real Buzz

 Find a way to ask your team what gets them out of bed in the morning.
 Start off a staff meeting and make the question fun, or do it as part of a focus group, or even send them an email.
 The answers may be revealing and lead to you questioning if work has any part in their thinking!
 It’s a way to start the discussion and get focused on discussing motivation.

 3 – Give them the Resources They Need to Do Their Job Well